-In use, the Trendnet TEW-809UB is rock stable and fast.
-It puts its antennas to good use, beating every other adapter tested on our new wireless fringe location testing—on both the 2.4 GHz and 5 GHz bands.
-For using Wi-Fi in a challenging situation with a poor signal, this is the adapter to go with.
+In use, the Trendnet TEW-809UB is stable and fast.
+It puts its antennas to good use, beating every other adapter tested on our wireless fringe location testing—on both the 2.4 GHz and 5 GHz bands, for using Wi-Fi in a challenging situation with a weak signal.

-When it comes to the best routers for gaming, there are few names as ubiquitous as Netgear Nighthawk.
+When it comes to the best routers for gaming, there are few names as ubiquitous as the Netgear Nighthawk.
 Netgear has been producing excellent gaming routers for some time, but the AC1900 Wi-Fi brings that same performance to a portable USB adapter.
-While this won't necessarily get you a blazing fast connection in your local coffee shop, you can still use the included magnetic desktop cradle to ensure your rig is getting the best possible connection from your router a couple of rooms away.
+This won't necessarily get you a blazing fast connection in your local coffee shop, but at home you can still use the included magnetic desktop cradle to ensure your rig is getting the best possible connection from your router a couple of rooms away.

 The Asus USB-AC68 adapter features a novel folding design that incorporates dual deployable antennas.
-It includes a USB 3.0 connection, the AC1900 standard, Asus AiRadar Beamforming, and MU-MIMO via a 3x4 antenna design.
-The results are a bit of a mixed bag as this Asus adapter lags in the 2.4 GHz tests at both distances.
-While the 5 GHz tests are much stronger, it still wasn't the fastest at either the close or far distance tested.
+It supports USB 3.0 connectivity, as well as the AC1900 standard, Asus AiRadar Beamforming, and MU-MIMO via a 3x4 antenna design.
+The results are a bit of a mixed bag as this Asus adapter lags in the 2.4 GHz tests at a distance.
+While the 5 GHz tests are much more reliable, it still wasn't the fastest at either the close or far distance tested.

 While the Trendnet TEW-809UB is our favorite Wi-Fi adapter for its performance and range, it isn't exactly the most compact or portable solution.
 For those who are hoping to use their adapter for gaming on the road, the Asus USB-AC68 is a much better choice with its street price of $75.
 The adapter includes a cradle for use at home but can be plugged directly into a USB port for easy travel.

-This Trendnet adapter is sized just right—compact, while not so easy to lose.
+This Trendnet adapter is sized just right—compact, but not so small that it's easy to lose.
 The textured outer surface also effectively keeps it from getting all smudged.
-While it did not win any crowns on throughput, it still had solid speeds across the board, except for the 2.4 GHz fringe test, but recall that we originally started using this location to test extenders as in a Wi-Fi deadspot, this Trendnet adapter still managed 61.5 Mbps of throughput, and all of its other scores were quite a bit higher.
+It still had solid speeds across the board, except for the 2.4 GHz fringe test, but recall that we originally started using this location to test extenders as in a Wi-Fi dead spot, this Trendnet adapter still managed 61.5 Mbps of throughput, and all of its other scores were entirely a bit higher.